Morocco: Best of Northwest Africa

 Temminck’s Lark is one of Morocco’s most striking lark species and one of many we will look for during the tour.

-If the heat allows, we will dedicate most of our day to exploring this area, and in the afternoon, we will visit a rocky canyon searching for Mourning Wheatear, Desert Lark, and our first chance of the stunning Pharaoh Eagle-Owl.
+If the heat allows, we will dedicate most of our day to exploring this area, and in the afternoon, we will visit a rocky canyon searching for Maghreb Wheatear, Desert Lark, and our first chance of the stunning Pharaoh Eagle-Owl.

 Overnight: Riad Dades Birds, Boumaine du Dades